20 Animals With Green Eyes

 by Muffet is licensed under CC BY 2.0

-The Egyptian Mau Cat, one of the many cat breeds recognized for its vivid green eyes, is often a rare breed outside of Egypt.
+The Egyptian Mau Cat, one of the many cat breeds recognized for its vivid green eyes, is often a rare breed outside Egypt.

 Egyptian Mau Cats have brilliant green eyes like Havana Brown Cats.
 With age, the color of the view can also alter.

-Both the green-eye form and the green-blue morph of the domesticated organisms are now permitted in cat shows.
+The green-eye form and the green-blue morph of the domesticated organisms are now permitted in cat shows.

 Havana Brown is a domestic cat.
 Cats are renowned for their brown coats and vivid emerald eyes.